Georgia's Old Capital Museum

 Click here to Download our Brochure

 Our Museum is an integral part of the City of Milledgeville, Baldwin County and State of Georgia’s commitment to preserving Georgia’s rich history that dates back to 10,000 BC.
-Since its founding in 2004, the mission of Georgia's Old Capital Museum Society, Inc., is to identify, interpret, preserve, and communicate the historic and cultural heritage of Milledgeville, Baldwin County, and the Oconee River basin through its museums and educational programs.
-Shown are students visiting the Brown/Stetson-Sanford house for the "War Comes to the Capital" tour in conjunction with their study of GA history.
+Since its founding in 2004, the mission of Georgia's Old Capital Museum Society, Inc., is to identify, interpret, preserve, and communicate the historic, artistic and cultural heritage of Milledgeville, Baldwin County, and the Oconee River basin through its museums and educational programs.
+Shown right, students visiting the Brown/Stetson-Sanford house for the "War Comes to the Capital" tour in conjunction with their study of GA history.
+More than 1500 4th, 5th and 8th graders take field trips to this historic building every year.

 Meet our Team:

-David A. Wells, Jr., Lt Colonel, USAF (Ret) - President
+David A. Wells, Jr., Lt Colonel, USAF (Ret) - Treasurer

 David has been involved with Georgia’s Old Capital Museum since 1998 and served on the original Board of Trustees.
 He holds a BA in English from the University of Georgia, a Master’s in Education from Campbell University, and a Geriatric Care Manager Certificate from Kaplan University.
 David had a 21-year career as an aviator in the US Air Force and retired as a Lt Colonel.
 After completing his military career, he was Technology Director for the Baldwin County School System, a lecturer at Georgia College and State University, and owned a senior healthcare business in Milledgeville.